Luke030104/gohan/README.md

 - **database download**
   > Downloads game database in the following path : /data/[global/japan]/database/database.db
 - **database decrypt**
-  > Decrypts game database.
+  > Decrypts game database in the following path : /data/[global/japan]/database/database.db.
 The database must be previously downloaded.
   (if the database is not previously downloaded, it downloads it by issuing 'database download')
 ###### API
 - **login**
   > Logs into the game, and prints current tokens.
-- **retrieve [events/news/gashas]**
+- **retrieve news [optional: news_id]**
-  > Fetches data of current game events/news/gashas using loaded token.
+  > Fetches data of given news ID using loaded account in : /data/[global/japan]/news/{news_id}/.
+If no news ID is given, retrieves every news.
 ###### CARDS
-- **card info [id]**
-  > Prints following infos on a card :
-  - Leader skill name
-  - Leader skill description
-  - Passive skill name
-  - Passive skill description
-  - Transformation infos
-  - Active Skill infos
-  - Special Attacks infos
-  - EZA infos
-  - Links infos
-  - Animation files (.lwf,...)
-  [TO DO]
 - **card art [card id]**
   > Merges parts of a cards by using character,effect,bg.
   (if they don't exist, it unpacks them by issuing 'assets unpack character/card/[card id].cpk')
-- **card thumb [card id]**
-  > Merges both thumb of the given card & the thumb template.
-  (needs thumb of the card, thumb template and game database to fetch card element and rarity. if they aren't already downloaded, it downloads them automatically.)
 ###### MISC
 - **config**
   > Prints Gohan's config